madewokherd/ALttPDoorRandomizer/README.md

 ## Bonk Drop Shuffle (--bonk_drops)

-This adds 41 new item locations to the game.
+This adds 42 new item locations to the game.
 These bonk locations are limited to the ones that drop a static item in the vanilla game.

 - Bonk Locations consist of some trees, rocks, and statues
     - 33 Trees
         - 8 of the tree locations require Agahnim to be defeated to access the item
     - 6 Rocks
         - 1 of the rocks drops 2 items
+    - 2 Statues
-    - 1 Statue
+        - 1 of them is the Cold Fairy Statue next to Ice Rod Cave
 - Bonk locations can be collected by bonking into them with the Pegasus Boots or using the Quake Medallion
 - One of the bonk locations are guaranteed to have a full magic decanter
 - Some of the drops can be farmed repeatedly, but only increments the collection rate once
 - All of the bonk trees have been given an alternate color (and all non-bonk trees are reverted to normal tree color)
     - Some screens are coded to change the "alternate tree color", some of them are strange (just how the vanilla game does it)
     - Rocks and statues are unable to be made to have a different color
-- Since Fairies and Apples are new items that can appear in plain sight, they don't have a proper graphic for them yet.
-For now, they show up as Power Stars

-Here is a map that shows all the [Bonk Locations](https://media.discordapp.net/attachments/783989090017738753/1000880877548609607/unknown.png?width=1399&height=702).
-FYI, the 2-4 and 2-3-4 refer to the tree numbers that have the items.
-The 2 by Dark Fortune Teller indicate that there are 2 bonk items there.
+Here is a map that shows all the [Bonk Locations](https://cdn.discordapp.com/attachments/1105770688649895968/1105770806769877072/bonkdrops.png?width=1399&height=702).
+FYI, the numbers indicate how many bonk items there.
 The stars with a green square are all Bonk Locations that are unlocked after you kill Aga 1.

 As far as map trackers, Bonk Locations are supported on `CodeTracker` when the Bonk Drops option is enabled.

-Future Note: This does NOT include the Good Bee (Cold Bee) Cave Statue...yet.
-In the future, this could be an additional item location.

 #### Items Added To Pool:
 - 15 Fairies